 The area around the blast furnace, ‘Elisabeth’, was fascinating for me.
 Built on large concrete foundations the furnace absolutely towered above.
 There were also the three tall hot blast (Cowper) stoves and lift tower for access to the furnace top to look up to.
 The gantry connecting the top of the lift to the furnace looked extremely high up and precarious.
 From the roadside you could either take the very broad metal staircase up to the cast house or another few steps down to the ground level around the base of Elisabeth for access to the hot blast stoves and the rear area.
 There was a constant hiss of compressed air, the shouts of men and rumble of machinery.
 Always around here too was a very distinctive and not unpleasant aroma.
 I don’t think I have ever smelt it anywhere else and I can only describe it as that of ‘oxide’.
 It must have been a combination of iron, coke, slag and everything else around…the scent of ironmaking.

-If you ascended the stairs, at the top you turned sharp left along a metal walkway and entered the cast house through a side opening in the panelling.
+If you ascended the flight of metal lattice steps, at the top you turned sharp left along another metal walkway and entered the cast house through a side opening in the panelling.
 This brought you directly next to the furnace with the slag notch and runner to the left, bustle main above and tuyeres in front.
 It was also gloomy with the very loud hiss of the blast along with the sound of rushing water which was visible, cascading down the bosh to keep it cool.
 If you walked around the furnace to the right you would come to an enclosed control room with a continuous row of narrow windows facing the furnace just to one side of the tap hole.
 Within this cabin were all the instruments, dials and recorders for the furnace and was the base for the shift manager and leading hands.
 One instrument which always fascinated me was the stockline recorder which rested on the top of the contents of the furnace.
 I tried to imagine what it looked like inside…a mountain of coke, iron ore, limestone slowly shifting downwards sixty feet or so above a roaring and blazing incandescent mass…

 At the far end of the cast house was a ramp in between the railway lines for iron and slag trains, for trucks to bring sand in an out.
 At the bottom of this ramp was a glass encased ‘No Entry’ sign which lit up and flashed when the furnace was casting.

 If, instead of going up to the cast house, you descended a few steps below road level you would pass the base of the furnace on your left and the row of hot blast stoves to your right.
 Following to the left would bring you around a corner to the bottom part of the skip hoist.
 I would often spend several minutes if the furnace was charging watching the skips going up and down the steep ramp.
-Standing at the safety handrail if you looked down to the bottom of the ramp this is where the scalecar would deposit its charge of iron ore, coke, limestone, mill scale or turnings into the skip with loud rumbles.
-Suddenly the steel rope would tighten and the lower skip would start its ascent, whilst the one at the top which had its rear held up-ended would gently un-tilt itself and start to descend.
+Standing at the safety handrail, if you looked down to the bottom of the ramp, this is where the scalecar would deposit its charge of iron ore, coke, limestone, mill scale or turnings into the skip with loud rumbles.
+Suddenly the steel rope would tighten and the lower skip would start its ascent and rumble past you, whilst the one at the top which had its rear held up-ended would gently un-tilt itself and start to descend towards you.
 There was always a ‘thunk – thunk’ as the ascending skip passed by over a gap in the rails.
 I would watch it all the way to the top and as the empty one passed by the line would slow down as the full skip reached the tilt position and another rumble could be heard as its contents were discharged into a funnel shaped hopper closed at the bottom by the ‘small bell’.
 After each charge the small bell would open allowing the contents to then drop onto the ‘large bell’ which directly sealed the top of the furnace.

 Each skip typically held 2,000 kg of coke or 3,500 kg of burden (ore, limestone, turnings, etc.).
 Coke, having a much lower density than burden, meant less weight in the skip for a similar volume.